peterhinch/micropython-micropower/README.md

 A module ``upower.py`` is provided giving access to features useful in low power applications but not supported in firmware at the time of writing.

-Finally a suggestion is offered for an enhancement to a future Pyboard version.

 ## Use cases

 I have considered two types of use case.
 The first is a monitoring application which periodically wakes,